Looking for a quick and simple camping checklist?

 We have been known to sit around the fire until midnight most times because we get lost in enjoying the visits with our friends.

-If you’re feeling fancy, get this ultra-comfy camping chair with a built-in cooler!
+If you’re feeling fancy, get an ultra-comfy camping chair with a built-in cooler!
 Not only is it great for the outdoors, but we could definitely see ourselves bringing this chair to parades, tailgates, and outdoor movies!

 Read More: The Essential Guide To Camping In The PNW